×

 Exception in programming occurs during execution of the program, the error occurs during the execution of the program.
 This error interrupts the execution sequence of the code.
 The exceptions are handled using bypassing the code to an exception handler.
 This handles the exceptions and reduces the occurrence of error.

-Exception Handling in Scala has the same working as exceptions of any other programming language but is implemented a bit differently.
+Exception in Scala has the same working as exceptions of any other programming language but is implemented a bit differently.
 Scala supports only unchecked exceptions i.e. no checked exception are inbuilt for Scala.

 Exceptions are inherited from throwable which also has a subclass of errors.
 And exceptions have a subclass called unchecked exception which is quite useful in programming.

-Scala Exception Handling
+Scala Exceptions Handling

 Exceptions are handled the same way as other programming languages like Java i.e. throwing an exception and then making for a block that catches it.

-How does Scala exception handling work?
+How does Scala Exception Handling Work?

 Suppose an exception occurs in your Scala code.
 The compiler holds execution and gives the flow to the exception handler, that does its work.
 And runs the code, otherwise, the program gets terminated.